 Adding dairy to bread dough is one trick bakers use to make breads light and tender.
-In this case that dairy ingredient is cottage cheese, and based on yesterday’s results, I’d say the trick works!
-These cottage cheese dinner rolls rose like crazy, were pillow-y soft and had an interesting flavor.
+In this case that dairy ingredient is cottage cheese, and based on yesterday's results, I'd say the trick works!
+These cottage cheese dinner rolls rose high, were pillowy soft and had an interesting flavor.

 Baking Soda in Yeast Breads

 Even though they are yeast rolls, the recipe calls for baking soda.
-My guess is to help the rolls brown a bit, since some dairy-added breads don’t brown quite as fast.
-The dough was squishy and the dough balls were most definitely not perfect spheres even after they rose at room temperature, but when they hit the oven they rose beautifully and had smooth tops.
-So if your dough balls seem small (and maybe a little raggedy) when you divide them into pieces, don’t worry because they will puff up nicely when baked.
+This helps the rolls brown a bit, since some dairy-added breads don't brown quite as fast.
+The dough is squishy and the dough balls are not perfect spheres, but when they hit the oven they will rise beautifully and smooth out.
+So if your dough balls seem small (and maybe a little raggedy) when you divide them into pieces, don't worry because they should puff up nicely when baked.

 Cottage Cheese Dinner Rolls Notes

-Here’s the recipe.
-I started with one from Taste of Home, but ended up making several adjustments.
-Their recipe is double this and makes 30 rolls.
-Mine is a half batch version made with fast rising yeast (which means less yeast total) and a stand mixer with dough hook attachment.
+This is a relatively small batch version made with fast rising yeast.
+It also calls for a stand mixer with dough hook attachment.
 If you prefer, you can knead it by hand.
-I also used bread flour which gives the rolls a tighter crumb.
-And lastly, my bake time was a few minutes longer, though that’s probably because I made my rolls slightly bigger.
+I generally use bread flour for a tighter crumb, but all-purpose flour will work too.
+You may need to use slightly more.
+And lastly, my bake time was a few minutes longer, though that's probably because I made my rolls slightly bigger.

 Recipe